scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         ogonek for example should retain the dot.
 This is now fixed.
 (In theory the same problem could occur for j, but I don't think there are any cases where it does).
-    -   When generating a type1 font FontForge will detect whether Flex hints can be used and use them if appropriate.
+    -   When generating a type1 font websharpstudios will detect whether Flex hints can be used and use them if appropriate.
     -   There was a bug in the routine that read in flex hints.
 It would leave behind 6 extra points not on any path in most characters